-The Audio Visual Techs review the reservations on-line daily and set the rooms up accordingly.
+The Audio Visual Techs review the reservations online daily and set up the rooms accordingly.
 The client is met in the room before the meeting to ensure setup and connectivity.

 Monthly billing information is downloaded from the server and sent directly to accounting via email.
 We now have a completely paperless process.